omariosc/classifying-lung-disease/README.md

 ![Exporting Your Model](tutorial/8.%20Exporting%20Your%20Model.png)

-## Step 5: Stretch Exercise
+## Step 5: Stretch Exercises

+1. Try and test your model with the images in the `"Extension"` folder.
+You have sample images for `"bronchitis"`, `"cancer"`, `"cartoon"`, `"child"`, and `"inverted"` lungs.
+You can also try and test your model with images from the internet.
+You can use [Google Images](https://www.google.com/imghp) to search for images of `"healthy lungs"` and `"disease lungs"`.
+What about other scans of different organs?

-Could you try and use the exported model in either JavaScript or Python to validate all the images in the `"test"` folder from the full dataset [here](https://www.kaggle.com/datasets/obulisainaren/multi-cancer)?
+2. Could you try and use the exported model in either JavaScript or Python to validate all the images in the `"test"` folder from the full dataset [here](https://www.kaggle.com/datasets/obulisainaren/multi-cancer)?
 Look into what a [confuion matrix](https://en.wikipedia.org/wiki/Confusion_matrix) is and how we can interpet it.

 ## Conclusion